Get Ready to File Your Income Tax Return

 Form 15G and Form 15H are forms provided under the Income Tax Act of India to help individuals prevent the deduction of tax at source (TDS) on their income, especially when their total income is below the taxable limit.
 Here's a brief overview:

 • Form 15G: This form is for individuals below 60 years of age (individuals and HUFs) who have a total income that is below the taxable limit.
-By submitting Form 15G to the deductor (such as banks or financial institutions), they declare that their income is below the taxable limit and hence, no TDS should be deducted on it.
+By submitting Form 15G to the deductor (such as banks or financial institutions), they declare that their income is below the taxable limit, and hence, no TDS should be deducted from it.

 ITR Form Number Description